avrice/Volo/README.md

 # Volo

-Developed a comprehensive website to allow Rice students to keep track of their volunteer hours, and for volunteer coordinators to set up volunteering events that students can view and join.
+A comprehensive website to allow Rice students to keep track of their volunteer hours, and for volunteer coordinators to set up volunteering events that students can view and join.

 ## Screenshots